atulmerchia/kpcCardGames/readme.md

 # Common

 To run a program simply download the executable on a Windows machine and run it.
 I believe the rlutil library is specific to Windows, and I don't have a Mac so I couldn't generate a .app file and test it, but you're welcome to try.
-If for some reason the executable doesn't run, clone the repository and run compile.sh to rebuild them.
+If for some reason the executable doesn't run, you can clone the repository and run compile.sh to rebuild them.
+Make sure you have g++ installed if you do this.

 External libraries:
 - [rlutil.h](https://github.com/tapio/rlutil), used for repositioning cursor within console.